hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/28_Arctic_Home.md

 APPENDIX B 397

-difficulty by thinking that the poet here refers to an ecUpse.
+difficulty by thinking that the poet here refers to an eclipse.
 But during an eclipse, the sun is covered with ♦ the dark shadow of the earth and is not besides sta- tionary.
 Sayana twists the meaning.
 But we need not be impatient to escape from the natural meaning